 This valuation reflects all benefits offered to members.
 There are no ancillary benefits that might be deemed a liability if continued beyond the availability of funding by the current funding source.

-There were no changes in benefit provisions since the prior valuation.
+Other than the change described above, there were no other changes in benefit provisions since the prior valuation.